bediger4000/runlength-encoding/README.md

 at the end of the loop over the input characters.

-Even though the programming part of this is not complex, there's enough coding to do for an interviewer to get a good sense of how the candidate works.
+Even though the programming part of this is not complex, there's enough coding for an interviewer to get a good sense of how the candidate works.

 The candidate should talk about what they're doing as they